scaleway/api.scaleway.com/contents/ip.md

 ### group IPs

 A reserved IP address is a static IP address designed for cloud computing.
-Reserved IPs address allow you to mask the failure of a server rapidly reallocating the IPs address to another server in your account.
+Reserved IP addresses allow you to mask the failure of a server rapidly reallocating the IP addresses to another server in your account.

 #### IPs [/ips]